File import

 Config

-Let’s consider the first asset we need.
-If we’re building a pipeline to load files into a data warehouse, it’s likely that we’ll have more than one file to ingest, with new files arriving over time.
+If we’re building a pipeline to load files into a data warehouse, we should start with the files we want to important.
+When we think about those files, it’s likely that we’ll have more than one file to ingest, with new files arriving over time.
 Because of this, we want to avoid hardcoding the pipeline for a single file.

-class FilePath(dg.Config):
+class IngestionFileConfig(dg.Config):

 path: str

-def import_file(context: dg.AssetExecutionContext, config: FilePath) -> str:
+def import_file(context: dg.AssetExecutionContext, config: IngestionFileConfig) -> str:

 file_path = (